 For a budget option the Easy Nerja Guesthouse is located in the main town, close to Balcon de Europa

 Located inland from Nerja, Frigiliana is a white washed Andalusian town with sea views.
 This is a good option for those looking to stay away from the busy costa.
-The town is lively with plenty of cafés and restaurants with views of the coast below.
+The town is quaint yet it has plenty of cafés and restaurants with views of the coast below.
 When staying in Frigiliana wear comfy shoes and head up to explore the typical corners of the old town.

 Cueva del Tesoro

 Between Frigiliana and Malaga, at Cala del Moral, there is another cave to visit.
 Not as well known as the Nerja Caves, La Cueva del Tesoro is a great little outing for those wanting to escape the sunshine for a few hours.